ernestkck/stock-trade-pipeline/README.md

 # stock-trade-pipeline
-A pipeline to ingest, process, and analyse real-time stock trade data
+This project automates the process of fetching stock trade data, transforming it, and storing it for further analysis.
+The pipeline is designed to be modular and scalable, using cloud services and modern data engineering tools such as AWS S3, Databricks and Airflow.

-## fetch_stock_data.py
+## Components

-Fetches stock data for a specified symbol from the Alpha Vantage API, saves the data locally, and uploads it to an S3 bucket.
+- `src/fetch_stock_data.py`: Fetches stock data for specified symbols from the Alpha Vantage API and uploads it to an S3 bucket.

-## databricks_s3_catalog.ipynb
-Databricks is used to transform the data.
-Since serverless warehouse doesn't allow configurations of fs.s3a properties via spark.conf.set and dbutils.fs.mount, Unity Catalog is used to access S3 in Databricks.
-An external location is added after adding the required IAM role and policies in AWS (see https://docs.databricks.com/aws/en/connect/unity-catalog/cloud-storage/storage-credentials#step-1-create-an-iam-role).
-Then we can read the JSON files and write write parquet files back to S3.
+- `databricks_notebooks/transform_stock_data.ipynb`: Transforms the raw stock data using Databricks and PySpark. \
+**Notes**:
+  - Unity Catalog is used to access S3 in Databricks (Trial) due to serverless warehouse limitations.
+  - IAM roles and policies must be configured in AWS to enable access (see [Databricks Unity Catalog Documentation](https://docs.databricks.com/aws/en/connect/unity-catalog/cloud-storage/storage-credentials#step-1-create-an-iam-role)).
+- `dags/stock_pipeline_dag.py`: Orchestrates the pipeline using Apache Airflow.